RosscoIMF/Spring-Load-Calculator/README.md

         The results will appear below the button, showing the updated spring compression and multiplying factor.

   Reset Fields (Optional):
-        If you wish to perform a new calculation, clear the inputs manually or close and reopen the application.
+        If you wish to perform a new calculation, clear the inputs manually or close and reopen the application as I couldn't be bothered to implement a reset button.

 Notes: